codescv/portfolio/content/authors/admin/_index.md

 #email: ""
 ---

+- Current: engineer and tech lead at Google
-I am an Engineer and Tech Lead at Google, before which I have worked for Xiaomi, Amazon and PDD(aka Temu).
+- Past: engineer at Xiaomi, Amazon and PDD(aka Temu)

-I have worked in Ads and machine learning (especially NLP) for more than 10 years.
+I have worked in Ads and machine learning for more than 10 years.
+Experiences in:
+  - ML models (ranking, retrieval) for Ads and recommender systems.
+  - Natural Language Processing (Classification, Generative AI etc)
+  - Technical design and reviews

+Skills:
+  - Coding: Python, Bash, SQL
+  - ML tools such as Tensorflow, Jax, Pytorch, Numpy
+  - Data processing: BigQuery, Apache Beam

 Outside of work I enjoy playing music.
 You can find some of my guitar covers in my [YouTube](https://youtube.com/@codescv) channel.